briandys/ntt/README.txt

 A Hypertext Document

-For more information about NTT please go to http://ntt.briandys.com.
+For more information about NTT please go to http://briandys.com/ntt/.

 == Copyright ==

-NTT WP Theme, Copyright 2018 DysineLab
+NTT WordPress Theme, Copyright 2018 - 2019 Brian Dys
 NTT is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify